piskoviste/pisek/docs/task-parts/batch-checker.md

 ### Opendata-v1 judge

-The opendata-v1 judge is the same as opendata-v2, with the exception of using different returncodes, returncode 0 for a correct output and returncode 1 for a wrong output.
+The opendata-v1 judge is the same as opendata-v2, with the exception of using different return codes, return code 0 for a correct output and return code 1 for a wrong output.

-However, usage of this judge type is discouraged as these returncodes can also be the result of an internal judge bug.

 ??? danger "This `judge_type` is not recommended"

-    Return with exitcode 1 is very common and is for example trigger by any exception in Python.
+    Return with exit code 1 is very common and is for example trigger by any exception in Python.
-    This
+    This can lead to internal judge bugs disguising themselves as wrong answers.